 But in return, salmon need the support of a rich and diverse landscape that stretches far beyond the banks of the river.
 Over many centuries, the loss of Scotland’s natural woodlands, and much of the wildlife that shaped them, has profoundly changed our rivers and their ability to support the huge salmon runs that once flourished.
 Today, this magnificent creature so symbolic of Scotland’s spectacular, cascading rivers, is threatened like never before’.

-A talk by Jack Spree of the River Ribble Trust: Improving the upper River Ribble, Past, Present and Future https://ribbletrust.org.uk/
+11.30: A talk (in-person and online) by Jack Spree of the River Ribble Trust: Improving the upper River Ribble, Past, Present and Future https://ribbletrust.org.uk/